sisrfeng/coc-wiki/Install-coc.nvim.md

 ## Install [neovim](https://github.com/neovim/neovim/releases/)

-Neovim > 0.3.0 is required for buffer updates API.
+Neovim > 0.3.0 is recommended.

+The completion resolve feature and buffer increment sync feature would not be available if neovim < 0.3.0

 ## Install [nodejs](https://nodejs.org/)